How to Escape From a Sinking Car

-If you've underestimated the depth of a flooded area, attempted to cross and find yourself in difficulty - don't panic!
+If you've underestimated the depth of the flooded area, attempted to cross and find yourself in difficulty - don't panic!

-Head towards the point where your vehicle entered the water.
-You don't know what's ahead but heading back you will be on familiar ground.
+- Go Back - Towards the point where your vehicle you entered the water if possible.
+You don't know what may lie ahead but heading back you will be on familiar ground.

-If you are in a remote location and help is not immediately at hand, consider the direction you've have just come from and whether you have passed somewhere that could aid you (a pub or petrol station for example).
-If you have not passed anything for miles, then it may be wiser to assume there is help ahead.
+- Seeking Help - If you are in a remote location and help is not immediately at hand, consider the direction you've have just travelled from and whether you have passed somewhere that could aid you (a pub or petrol station for example).
+If you have not passed anything for miles, then it may be wiser to assume closer help lies ahead.

 Download the complete guide

 Download the complete guide or read on for winter survival advice.

 - How to escape from a sinking car

 - How to avoid slips when walking (for when driving is not advisable)

 - How to get out of deep snow